 - Intentionally killing someone during a drive-by shooting.

 Since 1911, there has been no death penalty in the state of Minnesota.
-Therefore, the harshest sentence one can receive for a conviction of first-degree murder is life in prison.
+Therefore, the maximum sentence one can receive for first-degree murder is life in prison.

 Second-degree murder (Minn.
 Stat.
 609.19) may or may not require intent.
 These are the ways to commit second-degree murder in Minnesota: